Pigs, deer, rhinoceroses, and even small elephants.

 Recognizing a tiger at the zoo is easy.
 But in their natural habitat in scattered, small areas in Asia, tigers are really hard to find.
 That’s because their unique orange, black, and white stripe pattern helps them blend into the forests and grassy areas where they live and hunt.

-Tigers are carnivores.
-They are quiet, patient hunters with large powerful paws and teeth to help them catch and eat their prey. giraffe Some of their favorite meals include pigs, deer, rhinoceroses, and even small elephants.
+vulture Tigers are carnivores.
+They are quiet, patient hunters with large powerful paws and teeth to help them catch and eat their prey.
+Some of their favorite meals include pigs, deer, rhinoceroses, and even small elephants.

 Hunter is hunted